 We believe that growth in AUM in an investment strategy requires the availability of attractive investment opportunities relative to the amount of AUM in the strategy at a time when the strategy has a competitive performance track record and there is stable or growing client demand for the strategy or asset class.
 When we believe that each of these factors is present with respect to an investment strategy, we say we have "realizable capacity" in that strategy.
-We believe that we currently have realizable capacity particularly in some of our non-U.S. and global strategies (such as our Non-U.S. Growth, Global Equity and Global Opportunities strategies), where we believe we are well-positioned to take advantage of increasing client and investor demand.
+We believe that we currently have realizable capacity particularly in our Non-U.S. Growth, Global Equity, and Global Opportunities strategies, where we believe we are well-positioned to take advantage of increasing client and investor demand.
 Additionally, our High Income strategy continues to perform well and experience positive inflows, despite having a short-term track record.
+We have also seen strong initial interest in our Developing World strategy, which launched at the end of June 2015.